Want to get started feeding your dog raw food? Download your 10 easy raw dog food recipes HERE.

 What should I do if my dog gets sick from raw food?

 If it’s the weekend or the middle of the night, it will be a tougher decision, and only you can make that choice.
-In Fargo, the only option at night or on the weekends is the emergency animal hospital.
+Sometimes the only option at night or on the weekends is the emergency animal hospital.
 Let’s just say prices are not cheap at the emergency clinic.

 Some signs to watch for that might be more serious: